Peugeot Hoggar (coupé utility)

 The Peugeot Hoggar is a coupé utility produced by Peugeot as a variant of their front-engined, front wheel drive Peugeot 206+ for the Brazilian and South American market.

 It was produced by Usine PSA of Porto Real, Brazil from 2010 to 2014.

+The name Hoggar was taken from the concept car of the same name, unveiled in 2004.
+The car was designed to be stylish as well as practical, and to support Peugeot's aim of 10% market share of pickups in Brazil by the end of 2010.